learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 ```

 That's kind of cool, although slightly unreadable.
-What if we want to create a function to get seperate info from a person?
+What if we want to create a function to get separate info from a person?
 A function that gets some person's first name, a function that gets some person's last name, etc.
 Well, we'd have to define them kind of like this.